EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the land.states.soilWSatFrac [saturated soil fraction] to zero
+Sets the saturated soil fraction to 0.

 **Parameters**
 - None